sahil9818336328/GroceryList/README.md

 # GroceryList

-### Dynamically getting the items from localStorage if any, as soon as the site loads , where we can , add edit delete the items as well as clear the cart.
+### Dynamically getting the items from localStorage if any as soon as the site loads , where we can add, edit, delete the items as well as clear the cart.

+### View my deployed app at :- https://sahil9818336328.github.io/GroceryList/

 # Technologies used: